 An Astonishment of Stars

-Published by ECW Press.
-Available at local, independent booksellers and chain retailers.
+A short story collection published by Canada’s ECW Press, widely available at independent and chain retailers.

 "Grasping onto the familiar and the ordinary, author Bhadresa spins tales of women of color navigating girlhood, familial expectations, and romance.
 She holds relationships with mothers and sisters up to the light, peering at conflicting or hidden emotions...Perfect for readers of incisive stories, this collection gently unravels the everyday dilemmas in modern BIPOC families."